Research Themes

 Spatiotemporal effects of climate change on population dynamics

-Plot of loess smooths of fish CPUE and sea surface temperature
+Plot of LOESS curves of fish CPUE and sea surface temperature

 Correia, H. E., Tveraa,T. , Stien, A., & Yoccoz, N. (2022).
 Nonlinear spatial and temporal decomposition provides insight for climate change effects on sub-Arctic herbivore populations.
 Oecologia.
 198:889–904.